 Degree Program in Applied Mathematics

 Candidates for the BS in applied mathematics all take prescribed courses in numerical analysis, algebra, complex variables, ordinary differential equations, and partial differential equations.
-In addition, candidates are required to select a secondary field, which consists of three additional courses from a single department that is outside the Department of Mathematics but within the Physical Sciences Collegiate Division (PSCD).
+In addition, candidates are required to take six courses outside of Mathematics but within the Physical Sciences Collegiate Division (PSCD), with three of these six comprising a secondary field in a single PSCD department.

 Summary of Requirements: BS in Applied Mathematics